octoTurnip/ha-flipped-utilities/README.md

       entity_id: input_text.material_you_base_color
 ```

-### Image URL
+#### Image URL

 Instead of explicitly defining your theme base color, you can instead provide an image.
 This image can be hosted on your Home Assistant server in the `config/www` folder or be from an external website ([with CORS approval](https://developer.mozilla.org/en-US/docs/Web/HTML/How_to/CORS_enabled_image)).
 A set of up to four possible base colors will be derived from this image from you to choose from and set to the base color field.
 You can choose between the possible options by appending the query string `?i=` to the end of your image URL, setting i to a number between 0 and 3 inclusive.

 Note that changing image file by itself but not changing the name will not trigger a color theme update.
 Color theme generation triggers on first page load, when an input's value changes, or (admin only) when a set theme action is called.

+#### Contrast Level

+The contrast level is a number from -1 to 1 which defines how much colors in the theme will differ and how bright they are.

-### Color Schemes
+### Scheme

+#### Scheme Name

+The scheme defines the color palette used to generate your theme.
 By default, this theme will use the `Tonal Spot` color scheme.
 This scheme is the default color scheme used by Android 12.

 In addition to the modern Android color scheme, [Material Color Utilities](https://github.com/material-foundation/material-color-utilities) offers several alternate schemes.